Frequently Asked Questions

 What do I need to bring to classes?

-You will need to bring your own exercise mat (we can advise on the best options) and a towel to use as a head support.
+You will need to bring your own exercise mat and a towel to use as a head support.
 Any other small equipment used in the in-person classes will be provided.